DupuisTelio/Breast_Calcification_Internship_2023/README.md

 -> Or follow the instructions below :
 - Python -
-0) (Optionnal) Make a clean folder configuration to store the inputs and outputs with : Making_the_folder_path
+0) (Optionnal) Make a clean folder configuration to store the inputs and outputs of python with : Making_the_folder_path
 1) First load a mammogram (png or dicom ) with the python code : load_mamm
 2) Then perform the detection and post-processing : predict and pre_treatment
 3) Label the binarised image with : labeling